pratapvadlapati/pratapvadlapati.github.io/_posts/2023-3-10-JSON Web Security-using IBM APIC.md

 # Implimentation: Sign Request
 1. Create Crypto Keys/certificate Objects in IBM Datapower.
     ![_cryptoObjDataPower ]({{ site.baseurl }}/images/cryptObj.png)
-    fig: 1

 2. Create an Open API in IBM API Connect to receive request and do digital signature and verification.
-   For simplicity, am not showing the creation of the API here.... jsut focussin on the signing and verification process.
+   For simplicity, am not showing the creation of the API here.... jsut focussing on the signing and verification process.
     ![_apicAssemblyApi]({{ site.baseurl }}/images/apic_api.png)
-    fig: 2

    In the above fig2..
 I have created seperate endpoints for Sign, Verify, Sign&Encrypt, Decrypt&Verify for the requirement in APIC.

-APIC Paths/endpoints
+APIC Paths/Endpoints

  *    **/api/v1/json/sign**          (this endpoint takes json request and signs the request...)
  *    **/api/v1/json/verify**	       (this endpoint takes json request and verifies digital signature...)